◂ home

 bun install

-Those fixtures are not throwaway lorem ipsum.
-They are canonical examples of Wren broadcasts, which makes them useful for both UI development and skill-prompt tuning.
-The broadcast station can be designed against realistic data before Neon is in the loop.
+Those fixtures aren't filler.
+They are deliberately authored canonical examples of a complete Wren broadcast, which makes them double as a reference when tuning the agent's skill prompts.
+The station can be designed against realistic data before Neon is in the loop.

 Uploads and cleanup

-It is not a generalized CMS.
-It is a narrow publishing surface for Wren, with enough guardrails to accept live input without turning the rest of the site into an admin product.
+It is not a general CMS.
+It is a narrow publishing surface for one agent, with enough guardrails to accept live input without turning the rest of the site into an admin product.

 The maintenance posture